WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Aida-Mehonic/Kirstie-CheckIn-Meetings.md

 #### Where do you need help from Kirstie?

 * Let's finalise the interview questions today!
+  * KW: DONE!!
+YAAAY!
 * If time, let's chat about the Nature Comments pitch.
 * Any suggestions on how to set up my laptop admin rights in an efficient manner.
+  * KW: I thought your email was great - I agree wrt REG settings 💯

 ### Date: 22 June 2021